Achieving Cargo Integrity is all about increasing awareness and improving standards.

 TT Club statistics indicate that as much as 66% of incidents related to cargo damage in the intermodal supply chain can be attributed in part to poor practice in the overall packing process, including not just load distribution and cargo securing, but also the workflow from classification and documentation through to declaration and effective data transfer.

-Critically, many of these attritional incidents could be avoided; these are estimated to cost MAT (marine aviation & transport) insurers in excess of USD500 million each year.
-Added to such attritional losses are major casualties, such as ‘MSC Flaminia’ (Jul 2012) or ‘Maersk Honam’ (Mar 2018), each of which have insured losses approaching the same level.
+These incidents are estimated to cost marine aviation & transport insurers in excess of USD500 million each year, alongside the major casualties, such as 'MSC Flaminia' (July 2012) or 'Maersk Honam' (March 2018).
 Overall economic losses are calculated to be many times this; supply chain stakeholders are collectively bearing a significant, largely avoidable burden.

 Cargo integrity is the adoption of best practice in all aspects of cargo care, through the intermodal supply chain.

 - Selection of suitable unit for intended commodity and journey;

 - Ensuring that the unit positioned for packing is sound and free from previous cargo residues;